Ante-237/alu-shell/loops_conditions_and_parsing/README.md

 2 - loop 10 times with while loop
 4 - using while with if
 5 - using nested if with while loop
+6 - using case and while loop with custom output